 Adult attention deficit treatments like the one described above are structured and goal-oriented, focusing on building practical skills and strategies to manage symptoms and improve daily functioning.
 Regular practice and reinforcement of these skills can significantly improve quality of life.
 That example was general, and we can work on developing a plan that fits your unique needs.

 Please feel free to contact me or schedule a consultation to discuss ADHD therapy for adults or any aspect of my practice further.
-I also provide natural treatment for ADHD in adults that is more holistic.
+I also provide natural treatment for ADHD in adults that is more holistic and CBT for ADHD in adolescents.